Thornaci/Steem-Tracker/README.md

 * Following list added.
 Now you can see that your followings are following you or not.

+#### 1.3

+* Tag history page added.
+Now you can display comments, total payouts (in sbd), net votes and posts top 10 category.

 The app is in progress, but already functional.

 You can contribute to the app, just do a pull request.